Latest Projects

 Build Internal Infrastructure

 The Embrace Project Study (Embrace) focuses on addressing the health disparities in diabetes and maternal mortality and morbidity impacting communities participating in the study, particularly Native Hawaiian and Pacific Islander communities.
 Embrace has utilized data from previous years to provide evidence to show the need of this study.
-Embrace will also perform further data analysis and evaluation as the study progresses and is completed in Summer 2022.
 In addition, Embrace has provided valuable data training to community health workers, and has provided opportunities for diversifying data collection skillsets.

 Work Across Agencies